StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/6) Chi-Square.md

 # Type of Chi-Square tests
-There are two types of Pearson's chi-square tests:
+There are three types of Pearson's chi-square tests:

 1. Chi-square goodness of fit test
 2. Chi-square test of independence
-Mathematically, these tests are identical.
-However, they are commonly perceived as distinct because of their varied applications.
+3. Chi-square test of homogeniety

 ## Chi-square goodness of fit test
 This test is employed when dealing with a single categorical variable.
 It enables the examination of whether the frequency distribution of the categorical variable significantly deviates from the expected distribution.
 The expectation, although not always, is frequently based on the assumption that the categories will exhibit equal proportions.